jiasquaredfu/Wyss-Institute-LCD-Protein-Design-Guide/README.md

     }
 }</pre>
-::bulb
+:bulb:
 Note: The ligand size ranges from 3 atoms to ~80 atoms.
 Any less and RFdiffusion will treat it as noise, and any more heavy atoms the system destabilizes.
 60-70 atoms is considered optimal.
 Additionally, if you only have residue level information for the hotspots, you can replace the atom designations after the : in the select_hotspots flag with "null".
-You also cannot specify a glycine residue as a hotspot as RFdiff3 requires side chain atoms as input. ::bulb
+You also cannot specify a glycine residue as a hotspot as RFdiff3 requires side chain atoms as input. :bulb:

 5. Edit the SLURM script with a file editor.
 Example linked [here](./rfdiff3_example/run_rfdiff3.slurm)
 <pre> vi run_rfdiff3.slurm </pre>